top of page

 4. While a Life Scout, serve in a leadership position for at least six months.

-5. While a Life Scout, plan, develop and give leadership to others in a service project helpful to any religious institution, school or community.
+5. While a Life Scout, plan, develop and give leadership to others in a service project helpful to any religious institution, school or community organization.

 6. Write a statement of ambitions and life purposes.